statisticalmodel/beautiful-jekyll/Digitalization.md

 ### My Responsibilities during Release of online Campus:
 ##### - Responsible for all lecture being created
-##### - Responsible for materials produced and uploaded to Collegial platform, covering:
+##### - Responsible for material produced and uploaded to Collegial platform, covering
 -	Lectures
 -	Self-study material
 -	Videos